-Skip ahead to Section 11 at the end of this chapter: "How to make a complaint about quality of care, waiting times, customer service, or other concerns."
+Skip ahead to Section 11 at the end of this chapter: How to make a complaint about quality of care, waiting times, customer service, or other concerns.

-SECTION 5 A guide to the basics of coverage decisions and appeals Section 5.1 Asking for coverage decisions and making appeals: the big picture

-Coverage decisions and appeals deal with problems related to your benefits and coverage, including payment.
-This is the process you use for issues such as whether something is covered or not and the way in which something is covered.
+SECTION 5 A guide to the basics of coverage decisions and appeals Section 5.1 Asking for coverage decisions and making appeals: the big picture things simple, we generally refer to medical items, services and Medicare Part B prescription drugs as medical care.
+You use the coverage decision and appeals process for issues such as whether something is covered or not and the way in which something is covered.